surifirstpin/biplus_documentation/docs/Visualization.md

 ## Types of Visualization

-AcuBi has different type of visualization charts that you can use as per the Looker has many different visualizations you can use to make sense of your data.
+AcuBi has different type of visualization charts that you can use as per your Looker has many different visualizations you can use to make sense of your data.
 Each type of visualization has different settings you can use to customize its appearance.
 Use the links below to get information about each visualization and its settings.

 Bi+ has an ability to show the data in 9 different chart types with some standard editing options.